axibase/atsd-use-cases/python-budget/README.md

 replace-value = time == new Date('2017-10-01T00:00:00Z').getTime() ? value-(1000+250) : value
 ```

-These settings targets a defined date, and evaluate an `if-else` expression which subtracts `$1` trillion or `$750` billion from the defined date's value or else returns the original value.
+These settings target a specific date, and evaluate an `if-else` expression which subtracts `$1` trillion or `$750` billion from the defined date's value.

 ### Querying FRED Data with SQL

-Similar to graphs, the same data cleanup may be performed by executing SQL queries using the ATSD API Client for Python.
+Similar to graphs, the same data cleanup may be performed with SQL.

 By de-annualizing quarterly values and aggregating them back into annual totals using [date aggregations](https://axibase.com/docs/atsd/sql/#period) in ATSD SQL, the effect of the phantom `$750B` is removed from the annual series.